the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 institutionalised.
 Finally, the strong emphasis on team-skills allows RSEs to be very employable in industrial workplaces.

-## National Context in contrast to international relevance
+## National Context
-Having been developed at a workshop in Paderborn in Germany, naturally a part of the discussion in this paper focusses on changes to the german academic landscape.
+Having been developed at a workshop in Paderborn in Germany, naturally a part of the discussion in this paper focusses on the german academic landscape.
+And, since we expect a sizeable portion of readers from Germany we quickly want to address a common false friend.
+The german 'Wissenschaft' encompasses all domains of publicly funded research, while the english 'science' is generally limited to natural sciences.
+Therefore, we will use 'research' to encompass all domains therefore gives the employability of RSEs.
+Of course 'research' as well as 'Forschung' is not limited to public funding but also part of industrial and other private companies.
+We surmise that the same software engineering and team skills will be needed there, but we limit our considerations to the views of public research.
-But since we are dealing with the education of humans to become RSEs these topics are of relevance also in an international context.
+So, although there are germany specific traits found in this document we are nevertheless dealing with the education of humans to become RSEs - A topic that is of major relevance also in an international context.

 ## Related Work and Activities